STRML/loopback.io/pages/en/lb4/Mixin.md

 - A time stamp mixin that adds a property `createdAt` to record when a controller instance get created.

-- A logger mixin that adds a method `logger` to log the `string` you provide.
+- A logger mixin that adds a method `log` to log the `string` you provide.

 Define mixin `timeStampMixin`: